 Industries of Employment and Future Demand

 Welders and solderers work in a very large occupation.
-In 2017, there were 4,166 welders in Oregon.
-Employment growth through year 2027 is expected to be lower than the statewide average at 10.8 percent.
-There are expected to be 505 annual openings in the state which include both new and replacement job openings.
+In 2019, there were 5,125 welders in Oregon.
+Projections anticipate employment growth of 12.4% through year 2029, higher than the statewide average of 8.6%.
+There are expected to be 660 annual openings in the state, which include both growth and replacement job openings.

 Because the basic skills of welding are the same across all industries, it is relatively easy for these workers to use their transferable skills when moving from one industry to another.
-Expected growth in the defense industry along with future demand for repair of the nation’s aging infrastructure will continue to contribute to the high demand for workers in this occupation.
+Expected growth in the defense industry, new technology, and future demand for repair of the nation’s aging infrastructure will continue to contribute to the high demand for workers in this occupation.